nogw/findrs/README.md

 ---

-### a simple CLI to get file information, like grep
+### A simple CLI to get file information, like grep

 ```
 Search: use